-While launching cars across the kitchen floor with his brothers and sisters is always a good time, I thought it would be fun to make Mac a race track play mat!
+I thought it would be fun to make Mac a race track play mat!
 Even though I made it with him in mind, it has been played with just as much by his sisters, too!

 This race track play mat was a lot of fun to create and the kids were right there every step of the way, adding their input.
 Mac is very particular about the placement of the cars in the “stands”.
 He even pretends to count them as he places each one in its parking spot.
 It’s fun to watch him push them around the track and his sound effects are pretty spot-on, too.